How to Get Your Child to Love Reading (Over Screens)

 Along the lines of reading aloud, listening to books-on-tape will also encourage your child’s love for reading.
 With audio stories, they imagine the characters and settings in their minds, which is part of what makes reading books so fun.

-6. Model reading by being a reader yourself
+6. Model reading by being one yourself

 We all know one of the best ways to create a certain behavior in your child is to model it yourself.
 If you want your child to love reading, show that you enjoy this activity too.